lawrab/nixos-config/README.md

 <div align="center">

-# NixOS & Hyprland: A Declarative Desktop Journey
+# NixOS Configuration with Hyprland - A Declarative Desktop Journey

 **Welcome to my personal NixOS and Linux customisation adventure!**

 This repository is the living blueprint of my desktop, crafted with [NixOS](https://nixos.org/) and [Hyprland](https://hyprland.org/).
-It's a constantly evolving setup designed for a lightweight, keyboard-driven, and visually cohesive experience.
+It's a constantly evolving setup designed for a lightweight, keyboard-driven, and visually cohesive Wayland desktop experience with flakes, Home Manager, and comprehensive dotfiles.

 </div>